-Program Activities for FY 2021 - 2023: Describe policies, procedures, and/or technology that will be utilized to identify OOS carriers at roadside.
+Program Activities for FY 2024 - 2026: Describe policies, procedures, and/or technology that will be utilized to identify OOS carriers at roadside.
 Include how you will conduct quality assurance oversight to ensure that inspectors are effectively identifying OOS carriers and preventing them from operating.

 Performance Objective: To educate all Texas inspectors to recognize and take action against carriers operating under a federal OOS order.
-Texas inspectors will recognize and place out of service at least 85% of all CMVs operating under an OOS order in FY 2021-FY 2023.
+Texas inspectors will recognize and place out of service an increasing percentage of all CMVs operating under an OOS order in FY 2024- FY2026 with the goal of reaching the FMCSA goal of 85% by FY2026.